Church of Azazel > Structure > History

 Marie RavenSoul had returned to Satanism in August 2003 C.E. after having been away from it for nine years.
 (Before that, she had been a Satanist for ten years, beginning at age 14.)
 In late October 2003, she found Diane's Theistic Satanism website.
 On October 31, she wrote her first post to the Black-Goat Yahoo group, which was than a public forum.
 Soon thereafter, Marie began participating in some of Diane's other Theistic Satanism email groups as well.
 On January 3, 2004, she became co-moderator of Diane's Theistic Satanism forums, and soon afterward she became co-moderator of the new Church-of-Azazel forum as well.

 At that point, the Church of Azazel paradigm was in only a very preliminary stage of development.
 This website contained pages advocating a cautious, non-overgeneralizing, non-cosmological approach to theology (e.g. The here-and-now principle in theology and Post-Copernican natural theology) and a page about recommended practices for new and prospective members (self-initiation rite first, then blasphemy rite after lots of intellectual preparation, then dedication only much later, avoiding premature commitments).
 But it did not yet contain any strong statement of positive principles for which the Church of Azazel stood, other than intellectual integrity and self-knowledge.
+Nor were the five rising Gods a part of the Church of Azazel's pantheon yet.

 In late August 2004, the online Church of Azazel began the practice of holding simultaneous rituals at agreed-upon times.

 In April 2005, Geifodd, one of the original Church of Azazel members, became a co-moderator of the Theistic Satanism forums.
-He also became co-administrator of the Church of Azazel and took on the responsibility of interacting with prospective Church of Azazel members in the public Theistic Satanism forums.
+He also became co-administrator of the Church of Azazel and took on the responsibility of interacting with prospective Church of Azazel members in the Theistic Satanism forums.

 7. Development of the Church of Azazel pantheon, 2004 to 2006